ChokoGroup/CHA-Multi-OS-Boot/README.md

 The preinstalled system images don't include any roms beside those in the offical CHA OS.

+**NOTE: Before playing any games in Lakka, make sure to change the "Menu Toggle Controller Combo" or you«ll have no way to exit games without forcing power off.
+Check the video file `CHA booting Lakka.mp4`**

+Version 1.6:
+- Updated upgrade scripts to check if there is enough space in CHA_BOOT partition before starting to copy.
+- Power off the CHA after upgrade to allow easy removing of pendisk before rebooting.
+- Some fixes and improvements in updater scripts, like making sure writing the files in CHA is completed before exiting.

 Version 1.5:
+Don't use to install Batocera 36 0r older!
 - Updated launch scripts for fbalpha2012 and mame2010 roms to work with python 3.11 (Batocera 37).
 - Splash videos are enabled again and play correctly (without changing screen resolution) in 4K TVs.
 There are some in Extras folder.
 Avoid 1080p videos, 720p play nice.
 - If CHOKO_DISK partition is available, it will also be used to save/load splash videos/images.